WhichCar

 Driving range

-Ford has stated that the PHEV can be charged overnight to full using a standard household plug, and it has a range of more than 45km in electric-only mode – about 25km less than the Shark.
+Ford has stated the PHEV can be charged overnight to full using a standard household plug, and it has a range of more than 45km in electric-only mode – about 25km less than the Shark.
 The Ranger PHEV has four EV modes: Auto EV, EV Now (provides all-electric drive), EV Later (stores a portion of charge for later use), and EV Charge (recharges the battery while driving).
 When the battery is nearing depletion, the system will automatically revert to Auto EV mode.

 Dimensions, payload and towing capacity